Soy Candle Making

 Instructions to make candles:

 1. Insert a wood wick into metal clips.
 For a louder crackling sound, double up the wood wicks.
-The add a glue dot to the base of the metal clip.
-Place it in the center base of one glass jar.
-Repeat for all four until you have 4 jars with wicks inserted and set aside.
+Then, add a wicker sticker tab to the base of the metal clip.
+Place it in the center base of one container.
+Repeat for all four until you have 4 containers with wicks inserted and set aside.

 2. Next, fill a large saucepan with about 2 inches of water and place it on the stove to heat.
 Measure 1 pound of soy wax flakes with a digital kitchen scale